 Continue reading Industrial Hose Applications: Which is Right for You?

 Hydraulic fittings can connect a variety of materials, including tubes, pipes or hoses to components such as pumps, valves or cylinders.
-Combined these components create a leak free system that hydraulic fluid can be transmitted safely.
-There’s a multitude of fitting configurations and variations to choose from, so designers have the ability to change the direction of flow, split flows and alter the elevation of lines.
+When combining these components, you create a leak free system that hydraulic fluid allows for safe transmission.
+There’s a multitude of fitting configurations and variations to choose from.
+So, designers have the ability to change the direction of flow, split flows and alter the elevation of lines.
 Therefore, we have put together some information on how to choose your hydraulic fitting.

 Steel is one of the most crucial construction metals in the world.
 This may be common knowledge, but many do not understand the difference between carbon steel and other types of steel.
-Like any other specific type of steel, the carbon version of this metal not only contains specific properties unique to itself, but also boasts both unique advantages when compared to other types of steel.
+Like any other specific type of steel, the carbon version of this metal contains specific properties unique to itself.
+In addition, it boasts both unique advantages when compared to other types of steel.
 We will discuss the metal properties of carbon steel.

 Continue reading Metal Properties: Carbon Steel

 Stainless steel covers a wide range of alloys with different properties.
 One property all stainless steels have in common is that they all contain at least 12 percent chromium.
 They can be divided into three main groups: Austenitic stainless steel, Ferritic stainless steel and Martensitic stainless steel.

 While valves are not necessarily the most exciting tool in any toolkit, they are not only heroes in their own right but absolutely vital to make any building’s management system run smoothly.
 Knowing what kind of valve you need when you’re working with a range of pressure applications is crucial.